 Come and See is a boy’s view of the war, but it contains none of the optimistic twinkle of John Boorman’s fine Hope and Glory, the lavish spectacle of Steven Spielberg’s Empire of the Sun or the austere poetry of Lajos Koltai’s potent Fateless.
 If anything, the movie is an exercise in psychological horror, a spiritual relative of Apocalypse Now.

 In Come and See, the visceral blow is strengthened by the way it observes the casual inhumanity of the Nazis.
-I can’t think of another film that depicts Hitler’s dogma with such insinuating, chilling effectiveness.
+I can’t think of another film that depicts Hitler’s dogma with such chilling efficiency.

 After becoming separated from the resistance camp during a German artillery attack, Florya leads fellow young partisan Glasha (Olga Mironova) to his nearby family farm, where he expects to be greeted by his mother, sisters and a warm meal.
 Instead, they are met with an empty cottage and a set table, the food on which is covered with flies.
 As they make their way to a neighboring home with Florya desperate to find his remaining family, Glasha turns back and sees the evidence of what she and viewers already suspect, a mound of bodies left to rot behind a stable.